Section 8: Access and Use of Facilities

 - Setup arrangements must be requested at the time of the meeting room application.
-Library staff will assist meeting room users with minor adjustments to the room setup at the time of the meeting, program or event.
+Tables and chairs will be provided but it is the users responsibility for setup and cleanup.

 - The date and/or time of an existing meeting room reservation cannot be modified.
 Groups wishing to change the date or time of a meeting program or event must first cancel their original reservation and then submit a new application for meeting room use.

 - Reservations are limited to one per seven-day period.
 This includes different chapters, subcommittees, divisions, etc. of one organization.

 - No group can book consecutive Saturdays or consecutive Sundays.

 - Meeting rooms are available for use during Library open hours only and must be vacated 30 minutes before the library closes.